 As the main instructor for Music Everybody, Chappell offers seminars in Improvisation, Teaching Improvisation, Composition and Arranging, Interpretation, and Total Musicianship.
 The seminars take place on weekends and provide a three-hour immersion in the chosen topic.
 Seminars have taken place in California and Maryland, and they will soon be offered in other locations.
 The website for this series is musiceverybody.com.

 Chappell is a full-time faculty member at Goucher College, where he is on the Piano Faculty and is the Director of Jazz Studies.
-He teaches private piano lessons in classical music and jazz, gives classes in jazz improvisation, jazz theory, jazz history, jazz composition, chamber music, senior integrative projects and independent study, and conducts the jazz ensemble.
-During the summer, he is the director of the Goucher Summer Arts Institute Jazz Camp for middle- and high school students.
-The website for the camp is www.goucher.edu/x7545.xml.
+He teaches private piano lessons in classical music and jazz; gives classes in jazz improvisation, jazz theory, jazz history, jazz composition, chamber music, senior integrative projects and independent study; and conducts the jazz ensemble.
+He was the director of the Goucher Summer Arts Institute Jazz Camp for middle- and high school students for fifteen years.